Wildmoor Heath is a large 99 hectare lowland heath site that provides a rich habitat for wildlife, including several rare species of birds.

 - devil’s-bit scabious

 - stag beetle

 Among the many invertebrates on the site is the raft spider, which lives in the moss-filled pools of the bog, and dragonflies and damselflies such as the keeled skimmer and red darter.
 Foxes and roe deer are also present, and are easiest to find at dawn and dusk, while a number of bat species can be seen on warm summer evenings as they catch insects around the edges of trees and bushes.

 How to get there

 The main car park is located off Crowthorne road, 1 mile north of Sandhurst station GU47 8PD.
 OS Ref: SU 842 627.
-For directions to Wildmoor Heath please visit our location map.

 The site is jointly-owned by Bracknell Forest Council and the Berkshire, Buckinghamshire and Oxfordshire Wildlife Trust and managed in partnership as a nature reserve.
 Traditional management practices such as grazing and scrub cutting are carried out to maintain the heathland for biodiversity.

 Information boards have been installed to keep visitors informed about the local wildlife along with new signage, fencing and footpath improvements.
 This will help to protect the many species found on the lowland heath.

 Ground nesting birds are particularly sensitive to disturbance by dogs.
 In order to allow birds to raise their chicks, please stick to the paths and keep dogs on leads during the nesting season shown on the seasonal notices.